GaloisInc/ivorylang-org/pages/languages/index.md

 ### Ivory Language

-The Ivory Language is an eDSL for safe systems progamming.
+The Ivory Language is an eDSL for safe systems programming.
 You can think of Ivory as a safer C, embedded in Haskell.

 Ivory Resources: